Shalom90/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script which displays the content list of your current directory
+script which changes the working directory to the usershome directory